semgrep/semgrep-docs/docs/semgrep-app/rule-board.md

 :::info
 - You can only disable individual rules that are part of rulesets in your rule board.
-- You can also reverse the procedure described procedure to enable disabled rules in rulesets.
+- You can also reverse the described procedure to enable disabled rules in rulesets.
 :::

 ## Removing rules or rulesets